The Best Peruvian Restaurants In LA guide image

 11 great spots for ceviche, lomo saltado, arroz chaufa, and more.

-Exploring the best dishes from Peru is a delicious crash course in Latin food history.
+Eating the best dishes from Peru is a crash course in Latin food history.
 For starters, common kitchen staples like tomatoes, potatoes, and quinoa all have Peruvian roots.
 The Moche people of northern Peru were the pioneers of ceviche, the country’s national dish, nearly 2000 years before it evolved after waves of Japanese immigration.
 And then there’s chifa, an entire branch of Peruvian food born from the country’s Chinese community, which can be described as a South American twist on some of our favorite Chinese dishes.

 Mario’s Peruvian and Seafood is a Hollywood spot that specializes in, you guessed it, delicious seafood.
 Their ceviche mixto is a heaping mix of white fish, shrimp, and squid that gets lightly cured in fresh lemon juice.
 As per tradition, this all comes with boiled potatoes, steamed corn, and fresh red onion, making it a perfect size for sharing.
 Mario’s also has a fantastic chicharron de calamares (crispy fried squid) that comes with tartar sauce and pickled red onion salsa.
 It’s served hot and fresh from the fryer and goes great with either a fresh spritz of lemon or their ají salsa.
 Expect to see people hoarding to-go cups of this green sauce in their bags because it’s seriously delicious, spicy, and tart from the chili’s sharp citrus flavor.

-The Best Brazilian Restaurants In LA guide image
+The Best Brazilian Restaurants In LA image

 LA Guide